This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Our top tips are head to the Crystal Castle at Mullumbimby – you’ll get beautiful views, awesome food, and some crystal healing.
+Our top tips are head to the Crystal Castle at Mullumbimby where you’ll get beautiful views, awesome food, and some crystal healing.

-8. Cabarita Beach
+Stop 8: Cabarita Beach

 The surf here was amazing and there is a lovely short walk to Norries Headland for spectacular views of Diamond Beach.

-9. Salt Beach, Kingscliff
+Stop 9: Salt Beach, Kingscliff

-We definitely recommend walking from Salt around to Kingscliff through the bush track and around the creek.
+We definitely recommend walking from Salt Beach around to Kingscliff through the bush track and around the creek.
 It only took us 40 minutes with the girls.